 Toilet leaks can be wasteful and expensive.
 At least once a year, check your toilet for leaks by adding a small amount of red food coloring to the tank, and then check the toilet bowl later.
 If the toilet bowl water is colored red, water is seeping through from the tank.
 If it is leaking, you should replace the tank ball.

-With our FAQ section, we try to aim to answer all common questions we have ran into throughout the years of servicing our local community.
+With our FAQ section, we try to aim to answer all common questions we have run into throughout the years of servicing our local community.
 If for any reason your questions have not been answered, please feel free to reach out to us!
-Our team of plumbing technicians are here to help!
+Our team of plumbing technicians is here to help!